Skip to content

 Human hikers have some protection from bears simply because we are human.
 Sadly, our pets don’t have that protection.
 Bears, and other predators, see our pets as either a threat or lunch.
 Either way, a bear encounter ends badly for our pets.
 You should always have your dogs on a leash when hiking, especially when you are hiking in bear country.

-AI generated image of a brown bear eating berries with hikers in the distance
+A brown bear eating berries with hikers in the distance

 What Not To Do